Master of Fine Arts in Theatre; Concentration in Directing

 The program is crafted to balance the academic and literary with professional internships to help ready the MFA candidate for placement in the working market today.
 The program is hands-on training in the craft of directing working directly with the MFA programs in performance and playwriting.
 The student begins with play analysis and dramaturgy and basic elements in the first year; design elements and collaborative process in the second year; and professional preparation and internship in their third year.
 The student will have a chance to work on a fully realized play each of their three years in the program.

-- Directing of plays/productions – students will be able to direct plays in all theatrical genres.
+- Students will be able to direct plays in all theatrical genres.
 Ability to utilize the basics (staging, blocking, composition, pace, tempo, rehearsal scheduling, working with actors, etc.) in directing.

-- Theatre History – knowledge of the progression of Theatre from the Greeks to the present.
+- Knowledge of the progression of Theatre from the Greeks to the present.

-- Play structure and analysis – ability to analyze plays.
+- Ability to analyze plays.
 Understanding of various genres.
 Understanding of major theories and criticism.

 - Ability to present themselves as prepared professionals through an understanding of producing, budget planning, union requirements, reality of the workplace, and adjunct areas (media) in which directors might find employment.